United States flagPolitics & Government Guide · United States

 Voting Rights

-United States citizens aged 18 and over have the right to vote in federal, state, and local elections.
-Non-citizens do not have voting rights in federal elections.
-Some local jurisdictions may allow non-citizens to vote in local elections.
+All US citizens aged 18 and older can vote in federal, state, and local elections.
+Non-citizens cannot vote in federal or most state elections, though some localities allow non-citizen voting in local elections.

 Recent Developments